Getting started with NubOps

 The basic steps on how to set up everything are:

-2. Create an App Registration in your Azure AD tenant to get the “Client ID” and “Client Secret” values
+2. Create an App Registration in your Entra ID tenant to get the “Client ID” and “Client Secret” values

 Step 1.
 Find your Tenant ID

-The first value is the tenant ID and this value is shown in the Azure AD service in the Azure portal.
+The first value is the tenant ID and this value is shown in the Entra ID service in the Azure portal.

 TenantId

 Step 2.
-Creating an App Registration in Azure AD
+Creating an App Registration in Entra ID

-Follow these steps to create an App Registration in Azure AD and get the “Client ID” and “Client secret” values:
+Follow these steps to create an App Registration in Entra ID and get the “Client ID” and “Client secret” values:

-1. Select “App Registrations” in the Azure AD service and click on “+ New registration”.AppRegistration
+1. Select “App Registrations” in the Entra ID service and click on “+ New registration”.AppRegistration

 2. Enter a name for the App Registration